• Tel: +44(0)1479 821248

 This is a perfect birding area: it has dense primary and secondary forests, clearings, creeks and rivers running right through it.
 This diversity of habitats makes Pook’s Hill Nature Reserve ideal for dozens of birds, including many sought-after species such as Spectacled Owl and Agami Heron.

 Other possible birds in primary and secondary forests can include Tody Motmot, Royal Flycatcher, Agami Heron, Black-headed Trogon, Black-cowled & Orchard Oriole, Grey-headed Tanager, Black-throated Shrike-Tanager, White-vented Euphonia, Thick-billed Seed-Finch, Green-backed Sparrow, Black-faced Grosbeak, Yellow-tailed Oriole, Chestnut-headed Oropendola, Slaty-breasted Tinamou, Grey-headed Kite, White-tailed Kite, White-tailed Hawk, Crested Eagle, Black-and-White Hawk Eagle, Black Hawk-Eagle, Ornate Hawk-Eagle, Orange-breasted Falcon, Purple Martin, White-breasted Wood-Wren, Nightingale Wren, Band-backed Wren, Spot-breasted Wren, Blue-winged Warbler, Prothonotary Warbler, Worm-eating Warbler, Kentucky Warbler, Mourning Warbler, Ochre-bellied Flycatcher, Sepia-capped Flycatcher, Slate-headed Tody-Flycatcher, Eye-ringed Flatbill, Stub-tailed Spadebill, Ruddy-tailed Flycatcher, Couch's Kingbird, Thrush-like Schiffornis, White-winged Becard, Black-whiskered Vireo, Yucatan Vireo, Tawny-crowned Greenlet, Green Jay, Ruddy Crake, Ruddy Quail-Dove, Brown-hooded Parrot, Striped Cuckoo, Pheasant Cuckoo, Least Pygmy-Owl, Lesser Swallow-tailed Swift, Rufous-breasted Spinetail, Buff-throated Foliage-gleaner, Scaly-throated Leaftosser, Dusky Antbird and Black-faced/Mexican Antthrush and everyone enjoys Keel-billed Toucan, Collared Aracari and Emerald Toucanet.
-Overnight Pook's Hill Lodge at Tapir Mountain.
+Overnight Pook's Hill Lodge or similar at Tapir Mountain.

 Day 12: Thursday 27 Novmember - Travel day from Pook's Hill to Sian Kaan